BelgianBiodiversityPlatform/python-dwca-reader/doc/contributing.rst

 ::

+    $ pip install sphinx sphinx-rtd-theme
     $ cd doc; make clean; make html

 Online at http://python-dwca-reader.readthedocs.org/:

-The docs will be updated automagically upon commit on GitHub (thanks to Webhooks).
+The online docs will be updated automagically after pushing to GitHub.

 Releasing at PyPI